 Celsus contracted Hansen Yuncken and Leighton Contractors (now CPB) who worked together via a Joint Venture (JV) to design and build the Royal Adelaide Hospital.

-Equity financing has been provided by six equity investors represented by Aberdeen Standard Investments, InfraRed Capital Partners, The Infrastructure Fund, John Laing Investments, HRL Morrison & Co, and Pacific Partnerships.
+Equity financing has been provided by six equity investors represented by Aberdeen Standard Investments, InfraRed Capital Partners, The Infrastructure Fund, John Laing Investments, HRL Morrison & Co, and MM Capital Partners.
 Collectively the equity investors have delivered more than 500 PPP projects worldwide, including 70 hospitals.

 Debt financing has been provided by a syndicate of 29 domestic and international banks, and investment funds including ANZ, CBA, NAB, Westpac, IFM, HSBC, Siemens, Deutsche Bank and Credit Agricole.